rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

                           0100010000000001
     Options               (Not Included)        (Not Used Here)

-Last but not least, we'll wrap the packet in the Data-Link Layer.
+Last but not least, we'll wrap the packet in the data-link layer:

     | Dst MAC |
     | Src MAC |